 6. Tented Hip Roof

-It is polygonal in nature and consist of steeply pitched slopes that rise to form the peak of the roof.
+It is polygonal in nature and consists of steeply pitched slopes that rise to form the peak of the roof.

 The general steps involved in the construction can be listed as follows: